Work

 What is the Veterans Consortium Pro Bono Program?

-The Veterans Consortium Pro Bono Program is a national nonprofit organization funded by the U.S. Congress.
-The Pro Bono Program connects veterans, their families, caregivers, and survivors in need with specially-trained volunteer attorneys who may advise and represent them for free when they have been unjustly denied benefits or compensation earned during military service.
-The three matters that they assist with are:
+The Pro Bono Program connects veterans, their families, caregivers, and survivors in need with specially trained volunteer attorneys who may advise and represent them for free when they have been unjustly denied benefits or compensation earned during military service.

-• Appealing for veterans benefits,
+• Appealing for veterans' benefits,

 • Discharge upgrades, and

-• Applying for United States citizenship through service
+• Applying for United States citizenship through service.

-Appeals for Veterans’ claims
+Appeals for Veterans Claims

-When a veteran, family member, survivor, or caregiver applies for VA benefits and their request is denied, the person who applied may appeal their request.
-Appeals areheardare heard at the U.S. Court of Appeals for Veterans Claims.
 Individuals are not required to have an attorney, but they are required to follow the court rules and procedures when appealing a VA decision.
 Court rules can be complicated and hard to navigate without an attorney to help.
 Apply with the Veterans Consortium Pro Bono Program to get help.

 What is the U.S. Court of Appeals for Veterans Claims?

 The U.S Court of Appeals for Veterans Claims (CAVC) reviews decisions of the Board of Veterans’ Appeals (BVA).
-It is the only court, it has exclusive national jurisdiction and is not a part of the VA.
+It is the only court; it has exclusive national jurisdiction and is not a part of the VA.

 While the BVA is part of the U.S. Department of Veteran Affairs (VA), the CAVC is an independent federal court.
 The BVA no longer provides the final decision in a veteran’s claim for benefits or compensation earned from military service, because BVA denials may be appealed to the CAVC.